+This shows that household using any amount of charcoal (combined or not with other fuel) will have a much higher carbon footprint than the other.
+If a household does not use charcoal but use firewood (combined or not with other fuel) it will have a higher carbon footprint than household using only LPG or kerosene

 Overview of the different scenario identified

-We divided the users into 3 category based on the type of fuel used: charcoal, firewood of fossil fuel (kerosene or LPG).
+Based on the results of the Baseline Survey, we divided the users into 3 category based on the type of fuel used: charcoal, firewood of fossil fuel (kerosene or LPG).
 We also separated domestic from commercial users.

-We have identified six different scenario for the baseline:
+We have identified five different scenarios for the baseline survey: